Rolling Stones have stayed together longer than any other band!

-The Rolling Stones are an English band whose blues, rhythm and blues and rock & roll-infused music became popular during the British Invasion in the early 1960s.
+The Rolling Stones are an English band whose RnB and rock & roll infused music became popular during the so-called ‘British Invasion’ in the early 1960s.

-Approaching 50 years as a band, The Rolling Stones have gathered a back catalog of hits such as: Start Me Up, Satisfaction, Wild Horses, Angie, Jumpin’ Jack Flash and Honky Tonk Women.
+Approaching sixty years as a band, The Rolling Stones have gathered catalogue of hits such as ‘Start Me Up’, ‘Satisfaction’, ‘Wild Horses’, ‘Angie‘, ‘Jumpin’ Jack Flash’ and ‘Honky Tonk Women’.

 Angie was written three years before Hotel California!

-Angie is a single by The Rolling Stones from their 1973 album Goats Head Soup.
+‘Angie‘ is a single by The Rolling Stones, from their 1973 album ‘Goats Head Soup’.

-If you think it sounds a bit like Hotel California by The Eagles, think again, Hotel California was released three years after Angie.
+If you think it sounds a bit like ‘Hotel California’ by The Eagles, think again.
+‘Hotel California’ was released three years after ‘Angie’.

-Reaching #1 in America and #5 in the UK, Angie was the biggest success off Goats Head Soup.
+Reaching #1 in America and #5 in the UK, ‘Angie’ was the biggest success from the ‘Goats Head Soup’ album.

-Keith says he can clearly remember that it had something to do with his daughter who’s also named Angela.
+Mick instead refers to Keith, who actually wrote the song.
+Keith says he can clearly remember that it had something to do with his daughter who’s named Angela.

 Many children of the 70s have been named after this classic Rolling Stones ballad.